ldodds/sparql-doc/README.md

 ## TODO

-* Support @endpoint on queries and as a global parameter
+* Support @endpoint as a global parameter
 * Supporting running queries from documentation
 * Configurable templates
 * Injection of environment variables/parameters